 |Easy to control||No warranty terms|

-It is made of HDPE material which adds stability and durability on the entire board while surfing.
+It is made of HDPE material which adds stability and durability to the entire board while surfing.
 Going through stronger waves is never a challenge with Wavestorm Classic Surfboard.
-The board can be conveniently held as it is equipped with durable extruded polystyrene and three marine-ply stringers system.
+The board can be conveniently held as it is equipped with durable extruded polystyrene and a three marine-ply stringers system.

 Are you a bit clumsy?

 The EBS cross-link located on the deck and rails can handle your clumsiness and enhances your stability.

 |Very affordable and lightweight||Not fit for heavy surfers|

 5. Wave Bandit Shred Sled 48” Twin Surfboard

 When we say California, the first thing that enters our mind is the best surfers in the world.
 Look around that beautiful city, and you’ll find surfers all day long.
 With that factor, we can conclude that the best surfboards are also produced in the said country.
 Well, we are correct as Wave Bandit Shred Sled 48 Twin Surfboard is designed in California.